 Arts and Crafts -The Oneka Craft House is always humming with activity as campers enjoy a wide range of arts and crafts activities Including: sketching and drawing, jewelry making bead work, pottery and ceramics, sculpture, basket making, weaving, air brush painting, leatherwork, textiles, tie dying, stenciling, candle making, paper mache, woodburning

 Drama and Music – All campers are encouraged to participate in our camp theater productions, whether performing on stage, or helping backstage with props, scenery, costumes, lights and sound.
-Senior campers perform a full musical production, such as “Grease” and “Sound of Music” at the end of the first session of camp in July.
+Senior campers perform a full musical production, such as “Annie” and “Sound of Music” at the end of the first session of camp in July.
 The younger age groups put on their own small productions during the summer.
 Counselors work with the girls to build skills and self-confidence as they experience music and theater at camp.

 The Out of Doors